Panmoni/yapbay-api/docs/notes.md

 # YapBay API Notes

-## Coordinate testing with frontend

-- clear db, restart it
-- is the event listener getting the events
-- update frontend, then create some new escrows, then npm run test:escrow-monitoring to test on both
+## Backend Monitoring Service

+to ensure funds not getting left in escrows

 - test escrow backend monitoring service to see if it auto cancels and refunds for trades that have passed the timeout period. it will start when I start the api.
-- test the new balance api routes
 - test auto cancel recording in db
-- test updating of legacy events with test-events script

-## Backend Monitoring Service

-to ensure funds not getting left in escrows

-Priority 2: Deadline Processing Tests
+- npm run test:escrow-monitoring to

+### deadline processing tests

-Create src/tests/solanaDeadlineProcessing.test.ts to cover:
+- Create src/tests/solanaDeadlineProcessing.test.ts to cover:
-Database trigger enforcement for Solana trades Auto-cancellation of expired Solana escrows Network-specific deadline processing
+  - Database trigger enforcement for Solana trades
+  - Auto-cancellation of expired Solana escrows
+  - Network-specific deadline processing

+### balance monitoring

+- Create Solana-specific balance querying methods in SolanaService
+- Add network family detection to route handlers to use appropriate service
+- Add comprehensive tests for Solana balance endpoints
+- Implement Solana escrow balance logic using Solana program interactions
+- should balances be updated in the db based on escrow balance change events?

+### listener event failure

-consider how to more quickly recover from a listener that failed and recover past events, also give more thought to error handling with events
+- consider how to more quickly recover from a listener that failed and recover past events, also give more thought to error handling with events

-## Create a new api ref document
+## Enhance frontend api/index.ts

+docs/api.ts is an ideal approach docs/current-api.ts is a middle ground for now, may need further changes, which will come from the frontend likely

+Add proper error handling with custom error types - Replace generic Axios errors with typed API errors for better debugging and user experience
+Add response type wrappers - Wrap all responses in consistent ApiResponse<T> format to match backend API structure Add network validation - Validate network IDs and provide helpful error messages for invalid networks Medium Priority (Developer Experience)
+Add request/response logging - Add optional debug logging for API calls to help with development and troubleshooting Add retry logic for failed requests - Implement automatic retry for network failures and 5xx errors to improve reliability Add request timeout configuration - Add configurable timeouts to prevent hanging requests and improve UX Low Priority (Performance & Polish)
+Add request cancellation support - Add AbortController support to cancel in-flight requests when components unmount Add response caching - Add simple in-memory caching for GET requests to reduce API calls and improve performance Add TypeScript strict mode compliance - Fix any remaining TypeScript issues and add strict type checking Add JSDoc documentation - Add comprehensive JSDoc comments to all functions for better developer experience

+## New API Ref Doc

+comprensive doc, update README, etc

 ## Ref